-There are many beginners suffering from the basics of Raspberry Pi Pico Board.
+There are many beginners suffering from the basics of the Raspberry Pi Pico Board.
 So I decided to start a series of articles discussing the basics of Raspberry Pi Pico Projects.
 Check out our Raspberry Pi Pico Projects Tutorials.

 In this tutorial, I’m going to run only one Servo Motor. because the Code is only for one Servo motor. if you want to control multiple Servos motors then you have to change the code.
 If you understand code you will be able to control multiple servos.

 - Raspberry Pi Pico

 - Servo motor

 A servo motor is a rotary actuator that uses feedback to control its angular position.
 It consists of a motor, a gear train, a control circuit, and a feedback mechanism.
 The gear train reduces the motor’s speed while increasing its torque.
 The control circuit monitors the position of the motor shaft and compares it to the desired position.
 The feedback mechanism adjusts the current to the motor, based on the difference between the two positions.

 Schematic Diagram for Servo Motor With Raspberry Pi Pico

 The schematic diagram is very easy To control Servo Motor With Raspberry Pi Pico please follow the circuit diagram.

 The Servo motor consists of three wires; red, brown, and yellow.
 Two wires are for VCC and ground and the third one is the data or control pin.

 To program the Raspberry Pi Pico there is various development Software available (like uPyCraft IDE, Visual Studio Code, Thonny IDE, etc.) I used the Thonny IDE that supports Micropython on the Raspberry Pi Pico.